JuliaWeb/LibCURL.jl/README.md

  options(url::String; querydict::Dict, timeout::Float64, cb::Function)
 ```

-The "futures" versions of the above APIs are get_async, post_async, put_async, post_file_async,
+- The "futures" versions of the above APIs are ```get_async, post_async, put_async, post_file_async,
-put_file_async, head_async, delete_async, trace_async and options_async.
+put_file_async, head_async, delete_async, trace_async and options_async```.

+- They are called with the same arguments as the sync versions.
 All return a RemoteRef which yields the Response object upon response completion.

 - Each method returns a Response object of the type: